jbellmann/neodatis-springextension/README.md

 # NeoDatis Spring-Extension
 ## What is NeoDatis Spring-Extension?

-* It is an unofficial Spring-Extension for the NeoDatis ObjectDB.
+* It is an unofficial [Spring-Extension](http://www.springsource.org/extensions) for the NeoDatis ObjectDB.
 * It supports you using NeoDatis ObjectDB in your Spring-Apps in a well known way with XXXTemplate and declarative transaction-support `@Transactional`
+* It adds an parameterized QueryType you can extend from to define the contract for native queries

 ## How to build